safe-global/safe-docs/docs/sdks_03_safe_apps.md

 ## UI Kit

-We provide Safe App developers with reusable react components to make it easy to build Safe Apps with a near-native look and feel while still allowing to enable developers to use their own branding in the Safe Apps.
+We provide Safe App developers with reusable react components to make it easy to build Safe Apps with a near-native look and feel while still allowing to enable developers to use their branding in the Safe Apps.

 [Access Storybook](https://components.gnosis-safe.io/)